Advice

 What Used Car Shoppers Can Expect

-The nationwide supply of used cars has been thin for years.
+That’s great news for shoppers, because the nationwide supply of used cars has been thin for years.
 Pandemic-era disruptions meant automakers built about 8 million fewer cars than they normally would have in 2021 and 2022.
 Millions of cars will never reach the used market, keeping supplies low for a long time.

 Older, Less Expensive Cars Harder to Find

 If you hope to find an older vehicle and your budget is less than $15,000, these cars remain in short supply.
-Dealers have just 32 days’ worth of used cars priced under $15,000 — 13 days below the overall industry average.
+Dealers have just 34 days’ worth of used cars priced under $15,000 — 14 days below the overall industry average.

 However, the tariff threat could push used car prices higher.
-When new car prices rise, would-be new-car shoppers head to used lots looking for something still in their price range.
+When new car prices rise, would-be new car shoppers head to used lots looking for something still in their price range.
 More would-be new car shoppers start buying up the available used vehicles, drawing down the inventory.
 Plus, Americans are holding onto their cars longer than ever.
-The average vehicle on American roads is 12.6 years old.
+The average vehicle on American roads is 12.8 years old.
 Automakers also produced fewer cars for several years after the 2008 recession, leaving fewer higher-mileage, older used vehicles available to sell.

 The most accessible used cars carry prices between $15,000 and $30,000.